lightpoichich/baserow/docs/patterns/jobs.md

 * `failed` - when an error happened during the execution.
 Details of the error should be present in `error` and `human_readable_error` properties.

-However, other values can be present.
+Note that other values can be present.
 A job can set the state to more descriptive value.
 An example is a snapshot creation job type that sets state to `import-table-$id` for each table that is being created in a snapshot dataset.